happykit/auth-email/README.md

 ## Quickstart

 > This Quickstart focuses on FaunaDB, but HappyAuth works with other databases as well.

+> HappyAuth is currently in alpha.
+You can use it to play around, but there are a few more breaking changes planned before the first stable release.

 We provide an example application which you can use as the foundation of your project.
 You can use `create-next-app` to start a new project: